alexanderbeletsky/redissen/README.md

 # Redissen

-Wrapper around native Redis driver with convinence API for JavaScript.
+Wrapper of native Redis driver with convinence API for JavaScript.

 ## Description